-CRITERIA DESCRIPTION Street Use Speed humps should not be installed on designated truck or transit routes or on any street identified as a primary emergency route by any emergency response agency.
-Speed humps shall not be installed immediately adjacent to a hospital, fire station, or police facility.
-Possible secondary emergency routes (usually the primary collector streets through residential neighborhoods) that are at least 2,000 feet long and without any adjacent parallel route(s) should be identified, and impact to emergency response vehicles should be assessed with LAFD.
-Speed Limit Speed humps should not be installed on streets with speed limits greater than thirty miles per hour (30 MPH) as determined in accordance with State law.
-Critical Speed Speed humps may be installed only on street segments where the measured "Critical Speed," which is the speed at which 85% of vehicles travel at or below, is five miles over the posted or prima facia speed limit.
+CRITERIA DESCRIPTION Rev. 2022.03 Street Use Speed humps are typically not installed on designated truck or transit routes.
+Speed humps should not be installed immediately adjacent to a hospital, fire station, or police facility.
+Possible secondary emergency routes (usually the primary collector streets through residential neighborhoods) that are at least 2,000 feet long and without any adjacent parallel route(s) should be identified, and impact to emergency response vehicles may need to be assessed with LAFD.
+Speed Limit Speed humps should not be installed on streets with speed limits greater than thirty miles per hour (30MPH).
+Critical Speed Speed humps may be installed only on street segments where the measured "Critical Speed", which is the speed at which 85% of vehicles travel at or below, is five miles over the posted or prima facia speed limit.
 (For example, if 1,000 cars per day travel down your street, the Critical Speed is the speed at which 850 vehicles travel at or below.
 This is also referred to as the 85 th percentile speed.)
 The Critical Speed should be greater than 30 miles per hour on a street with a speed limit of 25 miles per hour, or greater than 35 miles per hour on a street with a speed limit of 30 miles per hour.
-Physical Conditions Speed humps shall not be installed in front of driveways, over underground access covers, or too close to catch basins or drainage structures as to prevent their function.
+Physical Conditions Speed humps shall not be installed in front of driveways, over underground access covers, or adjacent to catch basins or drainage structures as to prevent their function.
 Other Considerations The Los Angeles Department of Transportation will make an engineering evaluation of all pertinent safety factors, including any not specifically addressed here before making a determination on the installation of speed humps.